sufyan-amoodi/skillsU-guess-the-number-py/README.md

 # Guess the Number Game

-Welcome to the Guess the Number!
+Welcome to Guess the Number!
 This is a simple Python console application where the player tries to guess a randomly selected number within a specified range.

 ## Features